When they call it the high dive, they're not kidding!

 - In "Leap of Faith", Granny Smith reveals that she used to be an aqua-pony in her youth, doing synchronized swimming and high-dives.
-After taking the Flim-Flam Brothers' Miracle Curative Tonic inspires her to start swimming again, Granny is inspired to try and break her old high-diving record... and Applejack, who knows the "curative tonic" is a fake, tries to intervene before Granny gets herself killed.
+After taking the Flim-Flam Brothers' Miracle Curative Tonic inspires her to start swimming again, Granny is inspired to try and break her old high-diving record ... and Applejack, who knows the "curative tonic" is a fake, must intervene before Granny gets herself (and Apple Bloom) killed.

 - Magilla Gorilla has a cartoon in which he runs off to join the circus.
 The first act he performs as "Magilla the Masked Gorilla" is jumping off a platform into a bucket of water.